 Welcome to our 2020-2021 program year.
 While the situation may evolve, our current plan is for all of our meetings to be virtual this program year.
 If possible, we may try for an outdoor initiation ceremony in the spring.
 We will make a final decision on that next spring when we are closer to initiation.
 We will host all of our meetings through Zoom.
-This is the announcement for our first Zoom meeting.
 An email with the link to join the meeting will be sent to people who RSVP for the meeting.
 For our Friday meetings, we will have a speaker at 7 and then a social hour afterwards for anyone who wishes to stay online.
-At our October meeting, we will have our officer elections after the speaker.
-Gretchen Shearer has volunteered to become the secretary, all other positions will remain the same as last year.

 If you have not already done so, we also encourage you to visit the ISP national Website to pay your annual dues.
 Teresa Bixby prepared a very helpful video to walk you through the process using the link